 Where to Eat: A Guide to the Best Indian Food Spots

 Local’s Tip: For dinner, book a spot at a reputable North Indian restaurant along Race Course Road and order their grilled tandoori meats and biryani for a regal experience.
+This ensures you enjoy the freshest and most flavorful dishes, accompanied by attentive service and a warm ambiance that captures the essence of Indian hospitality in Singapore.

 Food Festivals & Special Occasions: Festive Nuances